Vadim-Pelyushenko/CMPS115_Cellulites/Workable Automata/Version 3/Diffusion Limited Aggregation/README.txt

 -The futureState is made as a copy of the current state

 The main reason for the first thing is indicated in a picture place in this folder.
 (In short, a bias occurs) The reason for the second thing is that this CA doesn't work without it.
+(Need to investigate why, I think it should work without it)